-Given this indirect approach to investment, the team rely on the lead GPs to ensure all direct and indirect investments to comply with all applicable regulations including the Act and only invest with GPs where there is enough comfort on the rigour of their policies and practices including continuing assessment of social risks such as health and safety, safety culture, employee welfare, diversity, equity and inclusion, community involvement, supply chain management and modern slavery.
+For fund investments, the systematic approach covers a broad review of potential sustainability issues and opportunities associated with the fund's strategy as well as a detailed analysis of the GP's sustainability commitment and capabilities.
+In both instances, the team relies on the lead GPs to ensure all direct and indirect investments comply with all applicable regulations including the Act and only invest with GPs where there is enough comfort on the rigour of their policies and practices including continuing assessment of social risks such as health and safety, safety culture, employee welfare, diversity, equity and inclusion, community involvement, supply chain management and modern slavery.

-Ahead of investments in funds, the team assess the ESG policies and practices of each GP and for direct investment opportunities the team assess the ESG risks of each investment and will conduct additional ad-hoc due diligence where relevant.
-Post- investment all deals are monitored for ESG risks including modern slavery on a quarterly basis.
+Ahead of investments in funds, the team assess the sustainability policies and practices of each GP and for direct investment opportunities, the team assess the sustainability risks of each investment and will conduct additional ad-hoc due diligence where relevant.
+Post-investment all deals are monitored for sustainability risks including modern slavery on a quarterly basis.
+We also maintain a close dialogue with our GP partners supporting them when necessary to implement or improve their sustainability practices and using our position as investors to effect positive change where possible.